 The EverShred C169-B scored respectably in this category.
 During our maximum capacity speed test, it was able to chew through 70 sheets per minute, which was the third-fastest rate of the models we tested.
 With these kinds of speeds, the EverShred C169-B is set to handle all but the largest of shredding jobs.
 Just make sure you stick to stacks of 10 rather than the suggested 14.

 Ease of Use

-The EverShred C169-B was also a fairly average performer in our noise testing, picking up a score of 5.
-This is right in the middle of a metric whose scores were between 3 and 7.
-The motor produces a relatively low pitched hum that isn't too grating, but that low hum can ramp up to a high squeal after it moves through some paper.
-Overall it's not terrible and unlikely to annoy most people, even in extended shredding sessions.
-If you're particularly sensitive to noise, however, you'll want to look into one of the models that scored more highly in this metric, namely the Fellowes Powershred 79Ci.
+The EverShred C169-B is also a fairly average performer in our noise testing.
+The motor produces a relatively low-pitched hum that is far from offensive to most, but that low hum can ramp up to a high squeal after it moves through some paper.
+Overall it is not terrible and unlikely to annoy most people, even in extended shredding sessions.
+If you're particularly sensitive to noise or work in a busy office that prefers peace and quiet, however, you'll want to look into one of the models that scored more highly in this metric.

 At the EverShred C169-B's price, you can often find other models with higher capacity and that deliver more power, making it a relatively poor option in the competitive shredder market.
 It works fine, but there are better models to spend your money on.

 For better performance across the board, consider purchasing the Amazon Basics 12 Sheet Micro-Cut.
 It offers more security, faster shredding speeds and capacity, and less noise, all costing less than the Bonsaii.
 Its only drawback is its lackluster ability to cut credit cards, which pales in comparison to the other advantages the 12 Sheet Micro-Cut offers.

 Ad-free.
 Influence-free.
 Powered by Testing.